Location: 18 45.71'S 65 19.71'E

 We are finally all on the countdown to Mauritius.
 Many of us just can’t wait to sleep without rocking from one side of the cabin to the other.
 We are all enjoying these last few hours of sailing until we hit land.

-Having the best time enjoying where we are.
+We are having the best time enjoying where we are.

 Sending love Mom, Dad, J, G, & F